mvieres/NumericalSchemes-ComputationalFinance/README.md

 This section introduces Quasi-Monte Carlo methods, which are used to evaluate swaps.
 These methods are not included under the Monte Carlo section because Quasi-Monte Carlo is technically not a Monte Carlo method.

 # Portfolio Evaluation

+**Note:** The complete repository does not give any thoughts on correct risk neutral pricing.
+Implying, that all calculated prices are in general wrong.
+To get risk neutral pricing in the black scholes model, one can change the drift callable.
+Risk neutral pricing will be addressed later during the development

 The repository also contains a module to evaluate a portfolio of trades.
 As of now, the basic framework and value for European call / put options is implemented.
 An example for such a portfolio is provided in portfolio.json.

+As of now, only stock options are implemented and modelled under the Black-Scholes model.
+Details will be described at a later stage.